core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

    - The Recipient Key is derived as the key K in Step 3 of {{sssec-use-deterministic-requests-client-req}}, with the hash H retrieved at Step 3 of the present {{sssec-use-deterministic-requests-server-req}}.

-5. The server verifies the request using the pairwise mode of Group OSCORE, as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}}, using the Recipient Context from Step 4, with the difference that the server does not perform replay checks against a Replay Window (see below).
+5. The server decrypts and verifies the request using the pairwise mode of Group OSCORE as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}} and the Recipient Context from Step 4, with the difference that the server does not perform replay checks against a Replay Window (see below).

 In case of successful verification, the server MUST also perform the following actions, before possibly delivering the request to the application.

 * Starting from the recovered plain CoAP request, the server MUST recompute the same hash that the client computed at Step 2 of {{sssec-use-deterministic-requests-client-req}}.

-   If the recomputed hash value differs from the value retrieved from the Request-Hash option at Step 3, the server MUST treat the request as invalid and MAY reply with an unprotected 4.00 (Bad Request) error response.
-The server MAY set an Outer Max-Age option with value zero.
+   If the recomputed hash value differs from the value retrieved from the Request-Hash Option at Step 3, the server MUST treat the request as invalid and MAY reply with an unprotected 4.00 (Bad Request) error response.
+The server MAY set an Outer Max-Age Option with value zero.
 The diagnostic payload MAY contain the string "Decryption failed".

    This prevents an attacker that guessed a valid authentication tag for a given Request-Hash value to poison caches with incorrect responses.

 * The server MUST verify that the unprotected request is safe to be processed in the REST sense, i.e., that it has no side effects.
-If verification fails, the server MUST discard the message and SHOULD reply with a protected 4.01 (Unauthorized) error response.
+If verification fails, the server MUST discard the request and SHOULD reply with a protected 4.01 (Unauthorized) error response.

   Note that some CoAP implementations may not be able to prevent that an application produces side effects from a safe request.
 This may incur checking whether the particular resource handler is explicitly marked as eligible for processing Deterministic Requests.
-An implementation may also have a configured list of requests that are known to be side effect free, or even a pre-built list of valid hashes for all sensible requests for them, and reject any other request.
+An implementation may also have a configured list of requests that are known to be side-effect free, or even a pre-built list of valid hashes for all sensible requests for them, and reject any other request.

-  These checks replace the otherwise present requirement that the server needs to check the Replay Window of the Recipient Context (see Step 5 above), which is inapplicable with the Recipient Context derived at Step 4 from the value of the Request-Hash option.
-The reasoning is analogous to the one in {{I-D.amsuess-lwig-oscore}} to treat the potential replay as answerable, if the handled request is side effect free.
+  These checks replace the otherwise present requirement that the server needs to check the Replay Window of the Recipient Context (see Step 5 above), which is inapplicable with the Recipient Context derived at Step 4 from the value of the Request-Hash Option.
+The reasoning is analogous to the one in {{I-D.amsuess-lwig-oscore}} to treat the potential replay as answerable, if the handled request is side-effect free.

 ### Response to a Deterministic Request {#ssec-use-deterministic-requests-response}

-When preparing a response to a Deterministic Request, the server treats the Request-Hash option as a Class I option.
-The value of the Request-Hash option MUST be equal to the value of the Request-Hash option that was specified in the corresponding Deterministic Request.
-Since the client is aware of the Request-Hash value to expect in the response, the server usually elides the Request-Hash option from the actually transmitted response.
+When preparing a response to a Deterministic Request, the server treats the Request-Hash Option as a Class I option.
+The value of the Request-Hash Option MUST be equal to the value of the Request-Hash Option that was specified in the corresponding Deterministic Request.
+Since the client is aware of the Request-Hash value to expect in the response, the server usually elides the Request-Hash Option from the actually transmitted response.

-Treating the Request-Hash option as a Class I option creates the request-response binding, thus ensuring that no mismatched responses can be successfully unprotected and verified by the client (see {{oscore-nosourceauth}}).
+Treating the Request-Hash Option as a Class I option creates the request-response binding, thus ensuring that no mismatched responses can be successfully unprotected and verified by the client (see {{oscore-nosourceauth}}).

-The client MUST reject a response to a Deterministic Request, if the Request-Hash value of the response is not equal to the value that was specified in the Request-Hash option of that Deterministic Request.
+The client MUST reject a response to a Deterministic Request, if the value of the Request-Hash Option included in the response is not equal to the value that was specified in the Request-Hash Option of that Deterministic Request.

 <!--
 MT: Is there any possible reason in this application of the Request-Hash option to not elide it the from the response?